simon-ritchie/apysc/docs_src/source/fps.md

 ## Basic usage

 There is an enum definition of FPS in 5 intervals.
-The `Timer` class `delay` argument is acceptable `FPS` enum value.
+The `Timer` class `delay` argument is an acceptable `FPS` enum value.
 For example, specify the `FPS.FPS_60` value to that argument.
 A timer interval becomes approximately `16.6666667` milliseconds.
-Similarly, it becomes the `33.3333333` milliseconds when you specify the `FPS.FPS_30` value.
+Similarly, it becomes `33.3333333` milliseconds when you specify the `FPS.FPS_30` value.

 ```py
 # runnable